greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/ref/pg_dumpall.html.md

 :   The option is called `--dbname` for consistency with other client applications, but because `pg_dumpall` needs to connect to many databases, the database name in the connection string will be ignored.
 Use the `-l` option to specify the name of the database used to dump global objects and to discover what other databases should be dumped.

 -h host \| --host=host
-:   The host name of the machine on which the Greenplum coordinator database server is running.
+:   The host name of the machine on which the Greenplum master database server is running.
 If not specified, reads from the environment variable `PGHOST` or defaults to `localhost`.

 -l dbname \| --database=dbname
 :   Specifies the name of the database in which to connect to dump global objects.
 If not specified, the `postgres` database is used.
 If the `postgres` database does not exist, the `template1` database is used.

 -p port \| --port=port
-:   The TCP port on which the Greenplum coordinator database server is listening for connections.
+:   The TCP port on which the Greenplum master database server is listening for connections.
 If not specified, reads from the environment variable `PGPORT` or defaults to 5432.

 -U username \| --username= username
 :   The database role name to connect as.
 If not specified, reads from the environment variable `PGUSER` or defaults to the current system role name.